What Is a Data Scientist? The Simple Answer You've Been Seeking

 Is “data scientist” your next job title?

 There’s a lot to like about the field of data science—it’s a career that’s been recently thrust into the spotlight, and businesses have taken a strong interest in investing in data capabilities in order to gain a competitive edge.
 That said, the road to becoming a data scientist will take significant time and training.
 If you’re convinced this is the field for you, then your first step will be building a foundation of programming and mathematical knowledge.
-The good news is that a Computer Science degree can help provide that foundation—as well as position you well for a number of tech roles.
+The good news is that a Data Analytics bachelor's degree can help provide that foundation in the near term—and a Master of Science in Data Science degree will help you stand out as you build on that foundation.

 *Burning-Glass.com (analysis of 23,837 Data Scientist job postings, June 6, 2017 – June 5, 2018)